allansduarte/elixir-coding-practice/README.md

 I work on exercises from several different sources, incluing:

 ## Exercism
-37/94 Elixir fundamentals exercise completed
+38/94 Elixir fundamentals exercise completed

 ## Other projects folder

+### Discuss
+Simple CRUD Elixir/Phoenix project to simulate a forum.

 ### Identicon
 A service to generate a unique image with a piece of full name information like Github identicon.
 This project was crafted just in Elixir and some pure Erlang code.